 Serverless computing is a next-gen way of building applications where developers have to focus only on writing code and don’t have to manage any server or have to worry about scaling.
 Application is decoupled into smaller functions/services depending upon business requirements, code is deployed as independent functions onto the serverless compute engine provided by the cloud provider which manages the server provisioning.

-Functions deployed on to this serverless execution model doesn’t run continuously as opposed to legacy server-based applications, whenever there is a request made to the deployed function/service the serverless computing engine dynamically allocates resources and spins the corresponding function into action and the request is served.
+Functions deployed to this serverless execution model don’t run continuously as opposed to legacy server-based applications, whenever there is a request made to the deployed function/service the serverless computing engine dynamically allocates resources and spins the corresponding function into action and the request is served.
 Thus these functions run only for the time it’s serving request which eventually leads to lower costs.

 It sometimes gets complicated as there is an overhead of dealing with multiple functions/services than as monolithic architecture.
-Thus, if you want to migrate your application over to serverless you need to tackle the complicated task of splitting your monolithic application to microservices/functions.
+Thus, if you want to migrate your application over to serverless you need to tackle the complicated task of splitting your monolithic application into microservices/functions.
 The below figures show the architecture of a monolithic vs serverless application.

-Nowadays many of the cloud providers have invested heavily in serverless computing and this is a clear prediction that serverless will be one of the most used cloud services in upcoming years.
+Nowadays many cloud providers have invested heavily in serverless computing and this is a clear prediction that serverless will be one of the most used cloud services in upcoming years.
 It’s a hot topic in the software architecture world because of The “Big Three” cloud vendors such as Amazon with the service named AWS Lambda; Google with the service named Google Cloud Functions and Microsoft with the service named Azure Functions are heavily invested in Serverless.

 There are few big other services such as IBM OpenWhisk, Alibaba Function Compute, Iron Functions, Auth0 Webtask, Oracle Fn Project and Kubeless, etc, also provides the services to many companies and organizations.